Sandalu2001/CheckIt-To-Do-List-App/README.md

 Checkit is a simple and intuitive to-do list web application built using Node.js, Express.js, EJS, HTML, CSS, and JavaScript.
 It provides users with a convenient platform to organize and manage their tasks effectively.

+## Deployment

+The Checkit application has been deployed using Heroku and is accessible at https://floating-citadel-80749.herokuapp.com.
+The deployment process involves the following steps:

 ## Features

 - Create and manage multiple to-do lists.